jpnance/wwwsplit/README.md

 ## Wish List
 These are the features that I'm most interested in adding to wwwsplit, roughly in order.
-* Fully fleshed-out "slow load" and "quick load" features; wwwsplit currently has simple quick load support.
+* Fully fleshed-out "slow load" and "quick load" features; wwwsplit currently has simple slow and quick load support.
 * The ability to delete a set of segments.
+* A pause timer control.
 * The ability to manipulate existing segments.
   * Delete
   * Reorder